university-of-auckland/conflex/README.md

 ## Modes of Operation
 There are two modes of operation for the capsule application.
+(Other than the below modes, a change to the configuration file will cause a full recheck to occur, this can take some time).

 ### Full Delta Sync
 In this mode, all pages on the wiki are rechecked to ensure that they meet the criteria set out in the config file.